-A pedestrian injured by a motorist or other entity such as a business or government agency that maintains a crosswalk or park, can claim the following:
+A pedestrian injured by a motorist or other entity, such as a business or government agency that maintains a crosswalk or park, can claim the following:

 - All medical expenses associated with the accident can be recovered.
 This includes the ambulance fee, hospitalization, testing, surgeries, medications, and rehabilitation.
-If home health care is required, it can include home modification, medical appliances, and the cost of a medical caretaker.
+If home health care is required, it can consist of home modification, medical appliances, and the cost of a medical caretaker.
 If the injury continues into the future, those costs are added in.

 - Loss of consortium, companionship, and affection for the spouse is recoverable.